sowsan/architecture-center/docs/cloud-adoption/decision-guides/encryption/index.md

 Your overall policy and compliance requirements, the sensitivity of the data being stored, and the performance requirements of your workloads should determine which assets require encryption.

-**Encrypting Data at Rest Assumptions**.
-Encrypting data at rest assumes the following:
+**Assumptions about encrypting data at rest.** Encrypting data at rest assumes the following:

 - You are storing data that is not meant for public consumption.
 - Your workloads can accept the added latency cost of disk encryption.